 Chad: Well, I can speak for what we do.
 Within our service team, when we’re deploying backup solutions in client environments, it’s never something where we set it up and then just assume that it’s working.
 We have a Network Operations Center.
 Every backup solution that we put in place includes the reporting and alerting, both for successful and for unsuccessful runs of the backup solution.
 That there’s a problem, the network operations team receives that as a fairly high priority alert, such that they can go and investigate and remediate the underlying cause.

 We take it a step further, depending on the particular backup solution.
 That, if we’re backing up like an entire server, for example, or protecting an application, we have built into our backup solutions an actual startup, a test startup of the server in the backup environment, to verify that it gets to the point where it’s actually operable.
 It even gives us a screenshot, which the guys in the network operations teams can see.

 They then shut the server back down and say, “Yes, we’ve got a good backup report.
 We have proof of concept, that, yes, it started up.
 We’re confident that we could restore the system if we needed to.”

 Nick: If you haven’t thought about the backup solution that you have, maybe this has encouraged you to start thinking through that.
 If you’re a client of Aldridge, feel free to reach out to your chief information officer.
 They’d love to have this conversation with you.
 If you’re not a client of Aldridge, we’d love to chat with you—reach out to us and we’ll see how we can help.

-At Aldridge, our team of IT professionals provide your business with the resources it needs to reach its potential.
+At Aldridge, our team of IT professionals provides your business with the resources it needs to reach its potential.
 We put customer service first and deliver support and strategic planning that effectively manages your IT.
-Our approach relives you of the hassle of technology management so you can focus on running your business.
-Contact an Aldridge representative today to learn more about how you can protect your data from disasters.
+Our approach relieves you of the hassle of technology management so you can focus on running your business.
+Talk to our IT support team today to learn more about how you can protect your data from disasters.